WebXDAO/blockchain-dev-path/docs/💖 Free Training/Alchemys Road to Web3.md

-# Alchemy's road to Web3 🌐
+# 🌐 Alchemy's road to Web3

 Learn about [Alchemy's Road to Web3 series](https://docs.alchemy.com/docs/welcome-to-the-road-to-web3), a 10-week, self-paced web3 developer program to help new blockchain devs go from beginner to advanced.

-## Road to Web3 Learning Challenges :rocket:
+## 🚀 Road to Web3 Learning Challenges

 Here are links to each of the learning challenges in the Road to Web 3 Series.